Mason10198/SkywarnPlus/README.md

     # Examples:
     #
     # This entry will execute the bash command 'asterisk -rx "rpt fun 1999 *123*456*789"'
     # when the alerts "Tornado Warning" AND "Tornado Watch" are detected.
+It will execute the
+    # bash command 'asterisk -rx "rpt fun 1999 *987*654*321"' when there are no longer ANY alerts matching
+    # "Tornado Warning" OR "Tornado Watch".
     #
     - Type: DTMF
       Nodes:
         - 1999
       Commands:
         - "*123*456*789"
+      ClearCommands:
+        - "*987*654*321"
       Triggers:
         - Tornado Warning
         - Tornado Watch